arturoherrero/twitterise/README.md

     export TWITTER_ACCESS_SECRET="YOUR_ACCESS_SECRET"

+## Customization

+You can customize the behaviour of Twitterise with some environment variables that you can add to the `.env` file.

+Number of accounts to follow:

+    export NUMBER_TO_FOLLOW=10

+Number of days to follow an account:

+    export FOLLOW_DURING_DAYS=3

+Mute the accounts that Twitterise follows:

+    export MUTE=true

 ## Usage

-Setup the SQLite database, all the information is self-contained under the `db` directory.
+Setup the SQLite database, all the information is self-contained under the `db`
+directory:

     $ bin/setup

-Run Twitterise.
+Run Twitterise:

     $ bin/twitterise